TOSCA OLINSKY A.N.A.

 Exhibited: New Directions in American Painting, Carnegie Institute, 1941

-The daughter of Ivan Olinsky, Tosca was born in Italy and studied first with her father and subsequently at the National Academy of Design and Art Students League in New York.
-Elected to early membership of both the National Academy of Design and the American National Academy, she exhibited widely and with success throughout the United States, winning a variety of prestigious awards and prizes.
-This elegant still-life, exhibited at the Carnegie Institute, was painted when Olinsky was in her early thirties and shows both the artist’s monumentality of conception and her intuitive sense of texture.
+Tosca Olinsky was born in Italy and studied first with her father, Ivan, the notable National Academy artist.
+She subsequently studied at the National Academy of Design and the Art Students League in New York.
+A precocious talent, she was elected to early membership of both the National Academy of Design and the American National Academy.

 Who Was Who In American Art, Falk, Sound View Press, Vol. II, p.2464; Art By American Women, The Collection of L.& A. Sellars; Index of Artists, Mallett, Peter Smith, p.318; Davenport Art Reference, 2003/4 Edition, Ray Davenport, p.1527; et al.

 180 SEVENTH AVENUE • SUITE 100 • SANTA CRUZ CA 95062 • (Tel) 831-818-5316